seattlenomnom/Ch11and/README.md

 11/20/2023
-turn operand1[0] and operand2[0] into chars, put into char vars. turn char1 and char2 into hex numbers. logical and the hex numbers.
+turn operand1[0] and operand2[0] into chars, put into char vars.

+turn char1 and char2 into hex numbers.
+Turn chars into hex versus turning a string of length one into a hex number.

+logical and the hex numbers.